danger

 Program expansion

-In 2016, the Portland City Council adopted an increase to the solid waste commercial tonnage for the expansion of the public trash program.
-The expansion will add trash cans and collection service into regional, town and neighborhood centers as delineated in the 2035 City of Portland Comprehensive Plan.
+In 2016, the Portland City Council adopted an increase to the solid waste commercial tonnage to expand the public trash program.
+The expansion adds trash cans and collection service to regional, town, and neighborhood centers, as delineated in the 2035 City of Portland Comprehensive Plan.

 About the trash cans